virtualmin/virtualmin.com/content/docs/Plugins/podman.md

 proxy configuration, while retaining container-specific image, environment, command, and mounts.

-The pod details page links each member container to its logs and terminal when available.
+The pod details page lists each member container and its current status.
+Open the linked container or use the **Containers** tab for its logs and terminal.

 ### Lifecycle and cloning

 Pods can be started, stopped, and deleted individually or in bulk.
 Deleting a pod also removes its runtime member containers and reverse proxy mapping.
+When a pod belongs to an application recipe, the confirmation page also offers to delete its persistent application data.
+This option is selected by default;
+clear it only when retaining the data for manual recovery.

 Podman does not update an existing pod definition in place, so the plugin does not provide an edit-in-place workflow. **Clone Pod** creates a new pre-filled